bwc126/personal-site/README.md

 -~~Make sure each project for each subject changes the spotlight, and does so with a whole set of responsive images, utilizing 'srcset' property and the basic 'src' property.~~

--Resolve lack of convincing neon glow, give sufficient margins/padding/etc. for glow to extinct.

--Use a background image.

--Use some filtering to improve atmospherics.

--Reposition sections to improve presentation impact.

--Minimize number of CSS rules and classes.

 -~~"Fade-in" spotlight image change.~~

 -~~Use thumbnails for project images, 'src' data in the model should only apply to spotlight.~~

 -~~Set image alts depending on dynamic content.~~

+-Reposition sections to improve presentation impact.

+-Improve responsiveness on mobile.

+-Resolve lack of convincing neon glow, give sufficient margins/padding/etc. for glow to extinct.

+-Use some filtering to improve atmospherics + Use a background image = perhaps a dynamic raindrop effect over a background image could do the trick?

+-Minimize number of CSS rules and classes.